pintub/dataStructure-algo/BinarySearchOrDivideNConquer.md

       }
   </pre>
 - [Binary search Problem in rotated array, 2 Approaches](./Leetcode/src/main/java/year2k21/common/pattern/binarysearch/SearchInRotatedSortedArray33.java)
-  - Approach1(2 Pass or 2*O(log n)): Find min number of the array.
+  - Approach1(2 Pass or 2*O(log n)): Find Minimum number of the array.
 Then you would find two sorted arrays, solve the problem
-    - How to find Min number ?
+    - `How to find minimum number` ?
 Find mid-element.
 One part would be sorted and other part would be unsorted.
-Search in unsorted part.
+Search in unsorted part. <br/>
+    💡 If Both Part sorted (i.e. nums[lo] <= nums[hi]), return nums[lo]
   - Approach2(1 Pass or O(log n):
   <pre>
     Find the mid-element